fibo/.software/README.md

 # Environment

 `.software` uses only one enviroment variable: `DOTSOFTWARE_ROOT_DIR`.
-It is the dir where all your software will be installed, defaults to `~/opt`.
+It is the dir where all your software will be installed.

-You maybe want to edit it, for example when
+You maybe want to edit it when

 * you have not enough space in your home dir
 * you want to install in a dir common to many users like `/usr/local` or `/opt`.